Stephanie Coughlan

 Senior Associate, Galway Office

 Stephanie is a Senior Associate in the Commercial Litigation and Dispute Resolution Department in our Galway Office.
-She practices in a range of areas including Media and Social Media Law / Defamation, Commercial Landlord and Tenant disputes, Probate Litigation, Financial Services Litigation and Debt Recovery.
+She practices in a range of areas including Media and Social Media Law / Defamation, Commercial Landlord and Tenant disputes, Financial Services Litigation and Debt Recovery.

 Education